ethanhann/ag-colbuilder/README.md

 Planned enhancements include:

-- Additional presets for boolean, enum, currency, and status columns
+- Additional presets for enum, currency, and status columns
 - Column group builder support
 - Utilities for React cell renderers
 - Optional support for nested field paths such as `"address.city"`